What do we mean by trauma-informed services and why is such an approach important?

 For Brain Development

-- The Center for the Developing Child at Harvard investigates the science of human learning and behavior to transform policy and practice in the field of early childhood.
+- The Center for the Developing Child Visit disclaimer page at Harvard investigates the science of human learning and behavior to transform policy and practice in the field of early childhood.
 The Center has a number of resources that are helpful for understanding the impact of trauma and toxic stress on the developing brain.

 - The impact of early adversity on children’s development is a brief and overview video that describes how persistent stress in the early years changes brain architecture, and had long term health implications.